THIS GROUP IS NOW FULL

 We open doors to modern or historical buildings in the vicinity of Plymouth that are generally closed to the public.
 Visits are usually scheduled for the afternoon and there may be opportunity to meet-up for lunch beforehand.
 We will give information about parking at or near the venue, try to organise car-shares and provide information about getting there by bus, if that’s possible.
 Otherwise, we generally meet at the venue about 10 minutes before the start of the visit.
 There’s usually no charge for visits, although some venues may ask for a donation.
-For some visits we ask local historian, Richard Fisher, to come along as a guide and on those occasions each person attending will pay him £5, cash.
+For some visits we ask a local historian to provide a guided tour, and on those occasions each person attending will pay the guide a nominal fee, in cash, before the start of the tour.

 Our group leader, Anne Pengelly, organises all the visits.
 Enquiries about the group and its activities should be made to Anne via email to: anniepen7@icloud.com.
 Admin support is provided by Roger Coggan, who acts as Anne’s secretary, dealing with email circulations to the group members and updating the information about BV2 on the Plymouth U3A website.

-Meets: The precise schedule for meetings depends on when the buildings we wish to visit can accommodate us, but this second Building Visits group will aim to meet on the fourth Monday of the month, or thereabouts, with visits typically starting at 2pm.
-There is usually no prior commitment required for a visit; you just turn up on the day if you are able to make it.
-However, some venues may require an up-front payment and/or set a minimum/maximum number of visitors, in which case you will be required to commit to a visit, by booking a place with Anne, the Group Leader.
+Meets: The precise schedule for meetings depends on when the buildings we wish to visit can accommodate us, but this second Building Visits group will aim to meet on the fourth Monday of the month, or thereabouts, with visits typically starting at 2 pm.
+The group now has 70 members, so we use a first-come-first-served booking system for venues which limit the number of visitors in a group.
+If no limit is imposed, anyone on the members list or the current waiting list can attend.
+Some venues may require an up-front payment, so your booking will commit you to paying the appropriate amount, whether or no you actually attend on the day.
 We will also endeavour to circulate info. about public ‘open days’ at buildings & venues that are normally closed to the public.

 The following list of places shows the type of buildings/venues we are interested in.